top of page

 Synopsis

-As part of the Springboard's academic projects, I was assigned to do a 5 day long design sprint challenge provided by Bitsize UX.
-As part of the challenge I choose to help a company called Savr figure out how they can improve their recipe making.
+As part of Springboard's academic projects, I was assigned to participate in a 5-day design sprint challenge provided by Bitsize UX.
+As part of the challenge, I chose to help a company called Savr determine how to improve its recipe-making process.

-• The specific recipe steps and ingredients has to be shown in a listed/bullet point format.
+Have to be shown in a list and bullet point format.

-• Focus primarily on when the users are ready to cook on their recipe.
+Focus primarily on users ready to cook their recipes.

 Sprint_Persona.jpg